samtax01/reloadly-transaction-api/README.md

 # Reloadly Transaction API

-This API is responsible for Customer Transaction (Requires Authorization token from Customer Account API).
+This API is responsible for Storing Customer's Transaction (Requires Authorization token from Customer Account API).

 Customer would be able to
-- Create Transaction (Authorization Token required)
+- Create Transaction (Authorization Token is required with a compatible email)
 - View Transactions
 - Get an email when transaction is created (Using Notification API).